jflessau/sqlx-fmt/README.md

 ## GitHub Action

-Use the format checker as a step in a GitHub Actions:
+Use the format checker as a step in GitHub Actions:

 ```yaml
 steps: